Resting Spaces

 Additional Bathrooms - Today

-In a shared bathroom, we opted for dual furniture-like vanities and feminine, distressed mirrors (consistent with, but styled slightly different, from the primary bathroom).
+In a shared girls' bathroom, we opted for dual furniture-like vanities and feminine, distressed mirrors (consistent with, but styled slightly different, from the primary bathroom).
 The patterned black and white floor tile adds character while still keeping with the classic look.

 In a smaller bathroom, a salvaged and refinished five-panel wood door hung on a barn door-style track allows maximum usable space.
-To keep our choices in line, we used an identical white vanity and changed the hardware for a different look.
+To keep the homeowners' choices in line, we used an identical white vanity and changed the hardware for a different look.
 Industrial-style lights mounted above a rope-hung mirror add brightness and masculine details.
 Notice the floor tile - consistency is key - we used the same large-format neutral tile as in the primary bathroom and laundry room.